 Penrhos Coastal Park is another of Anglesey’s hidden gems.
 Set in an Area of Outstanding Beauty this 200-acre park provides plenty of space for everyone.
 There are nature trails for families to follow, a dog-friendly beach and circular walks around the headland.

-This 200-acre park has so much to offer its visitors; what I love is that even in the height of summer, on the busiest of days, you can still find peace, quiet with plenty of space for adventure.
+This 200-acre park has so much to offer its visitors.
+What I love is that even in the height of summer, on the busiest of days, you can still find peace and quiet with plenty of space for adventure.

-In all seasons the park can look different, my favourite is in spring when you walk the woodland and its floors are littered with bluebells it’s truly magical.
+In all seasons the park can look different.
+My favourite is in spring when the woodland and its floors are littered with bluebells - it’s truly magical.
 In the summer months, the wildflowers in the meadow come to life and cause a buzz for butterflies and small birds.